Constructor University, Spring 2026

 Alexander Hartmann (University of Oldenburg) I want it all and I want it now: large-deviation simulations in statistical physics Abstract: For every random process, all measurable quantities are described comprehensively through their probability distributions.
 In the ideal but rare case they can be obtained analytically, i.e., completely.
 Most physical models are not accessible analytically thus one has to perform numerical simulations.
 Usually this means one does many independent runs and obtains estimates of the probability distributions by the measured histograms.
 Since the number of repetitions is limited, maybe 10 million, correspondingly the distributions can be estimated in a range down to probabilities like $10^{-10}$.
 But what if one wants to obtain the full distribution, in the spirit of obtaining all information?
 This means one desires to get the distribution down to the rare events, but without waiting forever by performing an almost infinite number of simulation runs.
 Here, we study rare events numerically using a very general black-box method.
 It is based on sampling vectors of random numbers within an artificial finite-temperature (Boltzmann) ensemble to access rare events and large deviations for almost arbitrary equilibrium and non-equilibrium processes.
 In this way, we obtain probabilities as small as 10^-500 and smaller, hence (almost) the full distribution can be obtained in a reasonable amount of time.
 Examples are presented for selected applications from random graphs, work in stochastic thermodynamics, perolation, particle diffusion, sequence alignment or traffic flow models etc. |

-| Apr 30, 2026, 13:00-14:00 |
+| Apr 30, 2026, 13:00-14:00, IRC seminar room 2 |

 Michael A. Sentef (Institute for Theoretical Physics and BCCMS, University of Bremen, and MPI for the Structure and Dynamics of Matter, Hamburg) Designing Quantum Materials with Light Abstract: In recent years, light-driven quantum materials science has undergone a fundamental transformation.
 What was once a theoretical vision—the ability to control and manipulate emergent properties of materials on ultrafast timescales—has now become a reality [1].
 This progress has been enabled by rapid advancements in shaping laser pulses, probing nonequilibrium dynamics with femtosecond resolution, and developing sophisticated theoretical approaches to describe light-driven many-body systems [2].
 As a result, we are now entering an era in which quantum materials can be actively “designed” and controlled using tailored light fields.